OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 ##### API Interface

 When using the OpenBB Platform on a API Interface, the types are a bit more limited than on the Python one, as, for example, we can't use `pandas.DataFrame` as a type.
-However the same principles apply for what `Data` means, i.e., any given data processing command, which are characterized as POST endpoints on the API, wil accept data as a list of records on the **request body**, i.e.:
+However the same principles apply for what `Data` means, i.e., any given data processing command, which are characterized as POST endpoints on the API, will accept data as a list of records on the **request body**, i.e.:

 ```json